SergeyKanzhelev/apmtips/source/_posts/2018-01-23-diagnosticssource-design-principles.markdown

 Agility of development that comes from customers demand and enabled by micro-services architecture makes the task of creating monitoring tools hard.
 Applications use different versions of client libraries to access dependant services.
 Every client library exposes information needed for monitoring in its own way.
 Monitoring tools use fragile and version-dependant code injection techniques to gather extra information when needed.

 Diagnostics Source in .NET was designed to improve observe-ability of libraries and platforms by monitoring tools.
+It decouples pub from sub, and gives control over level of data collection while maintaining ambient context.

 # Design principles